shahin1290/Address-Book/README.md

 # Address Book [es2015]
-### This app was built to allow the users to managae the contact details.
+### This app was built to allow the users to manage the contact details.
 Some of the features are:
     - Ability to add new contacts
     - View a list of existing contacts
-    - An appealing design that allows ease of navigation
+    - Material design that allows ease of navigation

 ## Technology Stack
 This a web-based application.
 This means the user would need to access this from a browser.
-The application consists of a user interface built with HTML with Taiwind CSS library to make it look good.
-The logic is written using pure Javascript with no additional libraries.
+The application consists of a user interface built with HTML with Taiwind CSS library used for styling.
+The logic is written using vanilla Javascript with no additional libraries.

 We have some acceptance tests (also known as end-to-end testing) done while building this application.